ENG

 Owners of a PV system installed on residential premises including those that benefit from a feed-in tariff for 20 years may benefit from “Option C Hybrid inverter and battery storage” subject to the conditions of the scheme and where the PV has been connected to the grid for at least 6 years to be reckoned from the date of connection of the meter.

-30 : I have a maisonette underlying a block of apartments and I have access and use of the roof, may I install a PV on this roof and connect it to the service/meter located in the my maisonette ?
+30. I have a maisonette underlying a block of apartments and I have access and use of the roof, may I install a PV on this roof and connect it to the service/meter located in my maisonette?

-31 : I am developing a block of apartments to be sold complete with a Photovoltaic system.
+31. I am developing a block of apartments to be sold complete with a PV system.
 What options do I have to implement this project and benefit these PVs from a feed-in tariff?

 DISCLAIMER